Israeli-Palestinian fighting continues, despite Egyptian cease-fire announcement

 “The resistance is ready for all options," the factions said.
 “If (Israel) persists in its aggression and arrogance, dark days await it."

 Still, it remained unclear whether Hamas had joined the fray.
-If the ruling militant group is dragged into the fighting, the risk of a full-blown conflict would increase.
+If the ruling militant group enters the fighting, the risk of a full-blown conflict would increase.

 Israel has come under international criticism for the high civilian toll Tuesday, which included wives of two of the militant commanders, some of their children and a dentist who lived in one of the targeted buildings along with his wife and son.

 In past conflicts, rights groups have accused Israel of committing war crimes due to high civilian deaths.
-Israel says it does its utmost to avoid civilian casualties and holds militant groups responsible, saying they operate in heavily populated residential areas and use residents as human shields.
+Israel says it does its utmost to avoid civilian casualties and holds militant groups responsible because they operate in heavily populated residential areas.

 Islamic Jihad later claimed the two men as its members.

-At least 107 Palestinians, around half of them militants, have been killed by Israeli fire in the occupied West Bank since the start of 2023, according to an Associated Press tally.
+At least 107 Palestinians, around half of them militants, have been killed by Israeli fire in the West Bank and east Jerusalem this year, according to an Associated Press tally.
 At least 20 people have been killed in Palestinian attacks targeting Israelis.

 Israel captured the West Bank, east Jerusalem and the Gaza Strip in the 1967 Mideast war.
 The Palestinians seek all three territories for a future independent state.